Food safety incidents in Taiwan: Domestic responses

-ROC Minister of Economic Affairs (MOEA) – Vice Minister Woody Duh said that the MOEA Industrial Development Bureau is reviewing the Good Manufacturing Practice (GMP) system and might require a manufacturer to present its export and import invoices and declarations and to allow on-the-spot inspection for its production line when it seek certification.
-He said that the MOEA will ensure that the GMP is a guarantee for safety, and without it consumers will be exposed more to unsafe foods.
+ROC Minister of Economic Affairs (MOEA) – Vice Minister Woody Duh said that the MOEA Industrial Development Bureau was reviewing the Good Manufacturing Practice (GMP) system and might require a manufacturer to present its export and import invoices and declarations to allow on-the-spot inspection for its production line when it seeks certification.
+He said that the MOEA will ensure that the GMP is a guarantee for safety, and without it, consumers will be exposed to unsafe foods.

-ROC Environmental Protection Administration – Minister Stephen Shen said on 28 October that he would instruct local cleaning squads to accept and recycle oil bottles that still contain the adulterated oil.
+ROC Environmental Protection Administration – Minister Stephen Shen said on 28 October 2013 that he would instruct local cleaning squads to accept and recycle oil bottles that still contain the adulterated oil.

-Democratic Progressive Party – Former Chairman Shih Ming-teh said on 24 October 2013 that he and his friends would file a class-action lawsuit against Flavor Full Food Inc. to seek compensation over its adulterated oil products because his household's organic sesame oil was all from the company.
-Any compensation he receives from the lawsuit will be donated to charity organizations.
+Democratic Progressive Party – Former Chairman Shih Ming-teh said on 24 October 2013 that he and his friends would file a class-action lawsuit against Flavor Full Food Inc. to seek compensation over its adulterated oil products because his household's organic sesame oil was from the company.
+Any compensation he received from the lawsuit will be donated to charity organizations.

 International responses

 China

 In Mainland China, a food distributor in Fujian filed a lawsuit against Chang Chi Foodstuff Factory Co. to seek damages for compensation.
-Xiamen had ordered 40,000 liters of cooking oil made by Chang Chi Foodstuff Factory Co. to be removed from shelves and stepped up inspections on edible oil products purchased from Taiwan.
+Xiamen had ordered 40,000 liters of cooking oil made by the company to be removed from shelves and stepped up inspections on edible oil products purchased from Taiwan.